 It’s no secret that crypto markets are highly volatile.
-Significant price swings that would be considered major events in traditional financial markets are a regular occurrence in the world of crypto.
+Significant price swings that would be considered major events in traditional financial markets are a common occurrence in the world of cryptocurrency.

-But is this volatility a feature or a bug?
 While most investors accept that crypto asset prices can fluctuate, few understand the reasons behind it.
-This article elucidates why crypto is so volatile, so that investors can better understand the risks and opportunities it presents.
+This article explains why crypto is so volatile so that investors can better understand the risks and opportunities volatility presents.

 What is Volatility?

 Generally, the more volatile and unpredictable an asset is, the risker it’s considered to be as an investment.
-This brings with it more potential to offer either higher returns or higher losses over shorter time periods than comparatively less volatile assets.
+This brings with it the potential for greater returns or greater losses over shorter time periods compared to less volatile assets.

 Comparing Crypto Volatility to Traditional Markets

-Despite being around for over a decade, crypto is still a new asset class in financial markets.
-It is widely considered to be highly volatile and, therefore, more risky than its established counterparts.
-Stocks, by contrast, are considered to have a wide range of volatility, from the relative stability of large cap stocks (like Google and Berkshire Hathaway) to the often erratic penny stocks.
-Bonds sit further down the volatility curve, as they typically see less dramatic upward and downwards movements over time.
+Still a relatively new asset class, crypto continues to be highly volatile and, therefore, riskier than traditional asset classes.
+Stocks, for example, display a wide range of volatility, from the relative stability of large cap stocks (like Google, Apple, and Berkshire Hathaway) to the often erratic penny and small cap stocks.
+Bonds are lower risk still, as they typically see less dramatic price movement, especially in the case of higher grade bonds such as a US Treasury.

 Crypto market volatility is in a different league altogether.
-You just need to glance through historical price charts to see that skyrocketing peaks and depressive troughs occur at an extreme pace in crypto prices compared to prices of assets in mainstream markets.
+A glance at historical price action on charts confirms this; skyrocketing rises and aggressive drops have occurred at an extreme pace in crypto compared to prices of assets in more mainstream markets.

-Using Bitcoin (BTC) as an example below, you can see BTC has witnessed over eight 50% corrections in its 13 years of existence.
-But, at the same time, it has also managed to recover from each correction to make new all-time highs.
+Using Bitcoin (BTC) as an example below, you can see BTC has witnessed over eight 50% corrections in its 15 years of existence.
+However, at the same time, Bitcoin has managed to recover from each correction over the course of a full cycle to make new all-time highs, including its most recent all-time high of US$73,000 in March of 2024.

-Many of the reasons for price volatility in mainstream markets hold true for crypto markets as well.
-Speculation and news events such as COVID-19 can fuel price swings in crypto and mainstream markets alike.
+Many of the reasons for price volatility in mainstream markets are reflected in crypto markets as well.
+Speculation and news events such as COVID-19 drive price swings in crypto and mainstream markets similarly.
 However, the effects of these events are often exaggerated in crypto due to the unique features which characterise the immature nature of the digital asset space.

 Factors affecting Crypto Volatility